Services

 - common language across business and technical stakeholders

-- better understanding of Qiskit workflows, simulators, and results
+- better understanding of quantum coding workflows, simulators, and results

 - first experience with algorithm tuning and benchmarking logic